Hop-Skip-FortiJump-FortiJump-Higher - Fortinet FortiManager CVE-2024-47575

 The next logical step, as you may expect, was to enumerate functional attack surface - finding valid commands other than the registration mechanism exposed by get ip.

 To do this, we dove into fgfmsd, the binary responsible for decoding the protocol.
-Unfortunately, commands are not stored in a nice jump table in the binary, as one might expect, but instead are scattered around in a decision tree, further lengthening the amount of time required for analysis (thanks for the help Fortinet).
+Unfortunately, commands are not stored in a nice jump table in the binary, as one might expect, but instead are scattered around in a decision tree, further lengthening the amount of time required for analysis.

 As you can imagine, it was like Christmas - with a huge amount of commands having interesting-looking names, such as put_config.
 However, the one that really caught our eye was put_json_cmd.